-For the twenty four years I’ve been a part of my church, I have known whispers and accolades of Mrs. G’s sauce.
-Of course anyone in this very New York-Italian family will lovingly remind you that this sacred meal is pronounced soo-wauce (that’s the best I can do at a pronunciation guide), not “sauce.”
+For the twenty-four years I’ve been a part of my church, I have known whispers and accolades of Mrs. G’s sauce.
+Of course anyone in this very New York-Italian family will lovingly remind you that this sacred meal is pronounced soo-wauce, not “sauce.”

-Once, as a child, I dined in their home, but didn’t have the palate to discern anything other than spaghetti and meatballs.
-As an adult, I recently experienced the blessing of their company in the quaint simplicity of their long established home, and this time
+Once, as a child, I dined in their home, but didn’t have the palate to discern anything other than dinner, but as an adult, I recently experienced the charming simplicity of their long established home, and this time

 I could taste the magic.